Kyle Tucker Player Props: Astros vs. Brewers

 Kyle Tucker At The Plate

-- Tucker is hitting .277 with nine doubles, seven home runs and 24 walks.
+- Tucker leads Houston with a slugging percentage of .453, fueled by 16 extra-base hits.

-- Among qualifying hitters, he ranks 48th in batting average, while his on-base percentage ranks 41st and he is 65th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 51st, his on-base percentage ranks 44th, and he is 67th in the league in slugging.

-- Tucker has picked up an RBI in 46.8% of his games this year, with two or more RBI in 19.1% of his games.
-He has also plated three or more runs in two contests.
+- Tucker has driven in a run in 22 games this year (45.8%), including nine games with more than one RBI (18.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.